-At Marselisborg Wastewater Treatment Plant we in Aarhus Vand produce 50 percent more energy than we use.
-By implementing energy efficient solutions and producing biogas from the sludge, we are almost able to cover the energy consumption for the whole water cycle from the groundwater extraction, to pump stations, water distribution and wastewater treatment.
+At Marselisborg Wastewater Treatment Plant Aarhus Vand produce 50 percent more energy than is used.
+By implementing energy efficient solutions and producing biogas from the sludge, the utility is almost able to cover the energy consumption for the whole water cycle from the groundwater extraction, to pump stations, water distribution and wastewater treatment.
+Water and […]

 Egaa Wastewater Treatment Plant is transformed to energy producer

 Total energy renovation of the treatment plant at Egaa, just outside Aarhus, means that Aarhus Vand is setting new standards for developing treatment plants from energy guzzlers into energy producers.
 This has happened through entirely new technologies that exploit the green energy-production potentials in wastewater.
 The topping-out is a milestone in the technological development of […]

 In Aarhus, the second largest city in Denmark, a new waterworks has been built, Truelsbjerg waterworks.
 Besides its primary function of producing water of high quality, it will serve as a reserach and test centre.
 Classic waterworks concepts have been rethought to take drinking water safety to new levels, and the waterworks is also designed […]

 New Plant to Treat Green Waste and Wastewater

 Last year, the European Regional Development Fund (ERDF) awarded approx. DKK 5 million to uncover the possibilities of transforming green waste into energy at a wastewater treatment plant in Vejle, Denmark.
 After initiating the reconstruction of the plant, the project is off to a good start.